FelipeTTK/scheduler/README.md

 </p>

 <p align="center">
-    A fluent, Laravel-inspired scheduler for Go that wraps gocron with a clear, expressive, and production-ready job scheduling API.
+    A fluent, Laravel-inspired scheduler for Go that wraps gocron with expressive APIs for defining, filtering, and controlling scheduled jobs.
 </p>

 <p align="center">